dotnet/docs/docs/ai/prompt-engineering-in-dot-net.md

 That's the basic idea of prompt engineering: you provide context to your app to help it produce better completions.
 You can do this by giving the model instructions and examples.

-The Completion API and the Chat Completion API target different GPT models with different implementations of prompt engineering.
-The Completion API targets the GPT-3 and GPT-35 models, which have no specific format rules for prompt engineering.
-The Chat Completion API targets the GPT-35-Turbo and GPT-4 models, which require that prompt engineering uses a specific chat-like format consisting of role-based messages.

 ## Instructions

 This section explains the use of instructions in prompt engineering.

 An instruction is text that tells the model how to respond.
 An instruction can be a directive (**You are helping students learn about US history, so talk about the US unless they specifically ask about other countries.**) or an imperative (**Translate to Tagalog:**).

 Directives are more flexible than imperatives.
-A directive can provide more context, and you can combine several directives in one instruction.
-It's also easier to implement a series of steps using a sequence of directives.
+- A directive can provide more context, and you can combine several directives in one instruction.
+- It's easier to implement a series of steps using a sequence of directives.
 You can spell out the steps that you want the model to take, but you can also just tell the model to break it into steps and then follow them, an approach called chain of thought prompting.

-The Completion API accepts any instructions that you include in an engineered prompt.
-The Chat Completion API only accepts instructions that you include in a [system message](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message).

 Sometimes GPT models don't follow an instruction the way you expect because it needs more context.
 You can add more context an instruction by including primary content, supporting content, and cues.
 You can include these clarifications when you add an instruction, and can add or adjust them after you test your instruction's effect.
 Note that in an engineered prompt, instructions must be clearly distinct from the clarifications you add to them.

 Instructions are typically more effective when used with examples.
 However, when you use both in a prompt you should make sure that the instructions are either above or below the examples for best model performance.

+The Completion API accepts any instructions that you include in an engineered prompt.
+The Chat Completion API only accepts instructions that you include in a [system message](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message).

 ### Primary content

-Primary content is text you prepend to an instruction to indicate that the model should use the text as input for the instruction.
-For example, if you add the instruction **Produce a list of US Presidents' executive accomplishments.**, you could prepend a wiki page as primary content and get a list of accomplishments that are present in that page.
+Primary content is text you add to an instruction for the model to use as input for the instruction.
+For example, if you add the instruction **Produce a list of US Presidents' executive accomplishments.**, you could use a wiki page as primary content and get a list of accomplishments that are present in that page.

 Make sure you clearly separate primary content from the instructions that apply to it, such as with an intervening line.